dstrockis/active-directory-dotnet-webapp-webapi-openidconnect-withconditionalaccess/README.md

 author: skwan
 ---

-# Calling a web API in a web app using Azure AD and OpenID Connect where the web API has conditional access policies applied
+# Calling a web API in a web app where the web API has conditional access policies applied

 This sample builds on the web app calling web API sample (activedirectory-dotnet-webapp-webapi-openidconnect) and includes code to handle the case where the web API has conditional access policies applied.